Dhaqane-00/FlutterBackend/README.md

 This project is licensed under the ISC License.
 API Documentation

 The API documentation is generated using Swagger.
 Once the server is running, you can access the documentation at:

-bash

     http://localhost:5000/api-docs